Advanced

 # - Query database via MCP

-Why It Matters: MCP unlocks domain-specific integrations - GitHub for issue tracking, databases for data analysis, internal APIs.
-This transforms Claude from general assistant to domain expert with access to proprietary tools.
-Build MCP servers for Jira, Slack, monitoring systems, enabling Claude to operate across the entire development ecosystem.
+Why It Matters: MCP unlocks domain-specific integrations that transform Claude from a general code assistant into a domain expert with access to proprietary systems.
+GitHub integration enables cross-referencing issues with code changes.
+Database MCP servers let Claude query production data for analysis.
+Internal API servers expose business domain knowledge.
+Build MCP servers for Jira, Slack, and monitoring systems to enable Claude to operate intelligently across your entire development and operations ecosystem.

 Customize Claude's behavior by replacing or extending system prompt with project-specific instructions.